How a Bear Skull Proved Romans Used Brown Bears in Arena Fights

 Bears in Roman History

-In Roman sources, brown bears were described as trained performers, hunting animals, and even instruments of execution.
+In Roman sources, brown bears are described as trained performers, hunting animals, and even instruments of execution.
 They were brought from various corners of the empire: North Africa, Britain, and the Balkans.
 However, this discovery provides the first archaeological evidence of brown bears participating in fights.

 Why This Discovery Matters